zhagm/Recipe-Page/README.md

 This is a project for the [Techtonica Apprenticeship](https://techtonica.org/), following Techtonica's open source [curriculum](https://github.com/Techtonica/curriculum).

 The project is a simple page with a recipe for an easy, yet delicious, Fettuccine Alfredo à la my mom (she's a GREAT cook and baker).
 I have enjoyed many a nights with wine and good company, making what tastes like a 5 star meal with these simple steps and ingredients.
-Pair with a butter Chardonnay or some Pinot Noir to take this meal to the next level.
+Pair with a buttery Chardonnay or some Pinot Noir to take this meal to the next level.
 Enjoy!

 ## Getting Started